joseffie/gulp-joseffie-settings/README.md

 ### Additional commands
 In the package.json file, in the `scripts` section, you will find the commands to run the project:
-- `dev` - starts the project in development mode.
+- `dev` — starts the project in development mode.
-- `build` - runs the project in production mode, copying files to the "dist" folder.
+- `build` — runs the project in production mode, copying files to the "dist" folder.
-- `clean` - removes the "dist" folder if it exists.
+- `clean` — removes the "dist" folder if it exists.
-- `fonts` - converts the fonts placed in the "fonts" folder into several browser-friendly formats and creates a file with font-face included.
+- `fonts` — converts the fonts placed in the "fonts" folder into several browser-friendly formats and creates a file with font-face included.
-- `sprite` - converts SVG icons placed in the "svgico" folder to SVG sprite
+- `sprite` — converts SVG icons placed in the "svgico" folder to SVG sprite
-- `zip` - archives the project in production mode (TIP: I will rewrite this task in the future.
-Better place your layout in repositories).
+- `zip` — archives the project in production mode.

 To run a command in the console, write `npm run command_name`, for example:

 `npm run fonts`

 ## Project file structure
-Your_Project
 ```
+Project
 |— dist
 |— gulp
 |— src